kgoettler/sokoban/README.md

 # sokoban

-Sokoban game in ANSI C
+A Sokoban game written in ANSI C.